Ghostbusters 2020: Everything You Need to Know

 Bridging the gap between the original films and this new sequel are a bunch of familiar faces: Bill Murray, Ernie Hudson, and Dan Aykroyd are all returning to reprise their roles from the classic movies.
 They’re joined by co-star Sigourney Weaver, reprising her role as Dana Barrett, who went from client to possessed demonic entity in the original movie.

-She has an interesting connection to Coon’s character: In GHOSTBUSTERS II, Dana had become a single mother, just like Coon’s character in GHOSTBUSTERS 2020.
+She has an interesting connection to Coon’s character: In GHOSTBUSTERS II, Dana had become a single mother, just like Coon’s character in GHOSTBUSTERS: AFTERLIFE.
 Also joining in on the fun is Annie Potts, who played the Ghostbusters’ sassy receptionist, Janine Melnitz.

-This is all just the earliest news about GHOSTBUSTERS 2020.
+This is all just the earliest news about GHOSTBUSTERS: AFTERLIFE.
 There's been a slow trickle of info throughout 2019, but that could change soon.
-The film shot over the summer of 2019, which means it is well into post-production now.
+The film was shot over the summer of 2019, which means it is well into post-production now.
 We're just waiting for the first trailer, which we hope will arrive before the end of the year.
 What better present could fans ask for?

 All images courtesy of Sony Pictures, except where indicated.